Around 1930, stereo was invented independently by Bell Labs in the USA and by Alan D. Blumlein at EMI Labs in England...

 As a conductor, Oskar Fried (1871 – 1941) was not a great technician; but he was highly devoted to the music of Mahler.
 It was at Mahler’s own suggestion that Fried conducted a performance of the Second (Resurrection) Symphony in Berlin on 8 November 1905.
 Mahler attended the dress rehearsal and, according to Otto Klemperer who was in charge of the off-stage band, gave Fried a last minute coaching in the tempi and style of the work between the rehearsal and the performance.

-In 1923 or 1924, Fried recorded the symphony.
-This was an extremely adventurous undertaking for an acoustic recording.
-Not only was it made entirely without the benefit of microphones, but at 83 minutes it was also the longest piece of music to have been recorded up to that time.
-Despite the natural limitations of acoustic recording, the recording is highly successful and can only have been achieved by means of careful planning and experimentation.
+In 1923 or 1924, Fried made the first recording of this, or any Mahler symphony.
+This was an extremely ambitious undertaking for an acoustic recording – and considering its significance, it is very odd that the actual date is not known!
+Not only was the recording made entirely without the benefit of microphones, but at 83 minutes it was also the longest piece of music to have been recorded up to that time.
+Despite the natural limitations of acoustic recording, it is highly successful and can only have been achieved by means of careful planning and experimentation.

 Balance is generally satisfactory, with the exception of a couple of places in the first movement, such as the oboe at bar 131, and the flute and solo violin in bars 217 – 221.
 As is normal for acoustic recordings, the tuba can sometimes be heard helping out the bassline and the percussion instruments are the most compromised.
 While the timpani sound good and are well tuned, the cymbals, when audible, sound more like a slapstick.
 In the Scherzo, the Ruthe (a birch brush used to tap the rim of the bass drum) clearly had to be brought close to the recording horn, and the triangle was replaced by pitched tubular bells that in places are startlingly loud.